What Does the Adoption of Unified English Braille Mean for You?Published on

 Impact on Production:

 The adoption of UEB will also have a big impact on producers of Braille and Braille production centers, like us here at Braille Works.
-We will adopt the coming changes and begin transcribing in Unified English Braille as the timetable set forth by BANA warrants.
-The fact that several other English-speaking countries like the United Kingdom, Canada, Australia, South Africa and New Zealand have already adopted UEB is fantastic.
-This will allow for the sharing of written materials among the Braille-reading populations of all these nations.
+As a result, we will adopt the coming changes.
+We will transcribe in Unified English Braille as the timetable set forth by BANA warrants.
+The fact that several other English-speaking countries like the United Kingdom, Canada, and Australia have already adopted UEB is fantastic.
+This will undeniably allow the sharing of written materials among the Braille-reading populations of all these nations.
 Imagine how much easier it will be share knowledge with each other; it’s pretty darn exciting!

 One disadvantage for the production of Unified English Braille is the code may take more space on a piece of paper than EBAE.
-The amount of additional space needed for literary materials should be minimal, but the impact on technical materials can be significant depending upon the type of material being transcribed.
+Even so, the amount of additional space needed for literary materials should be minimal.
+But, the impact on technical materials can be significant depending upon the type of material needing transcription.

 White, M. (2011a).
 Evaluation of the views of a sample of RNIB magazine subscribers on an Anthology of Essays produced in UEB.
 RNIB Braille Development Unit, Peterborough.